Offshore Bonds - Do I Need One?

 The total charges range between 9.5% and 10%.
 However, the actual cost of bonds can be as low as 0.25% per annum equating to between just 1.25% and 2.5% over the same term.
 The remaining 7% to 8% is paid upfront to the advisory firm, so for each $100,000 invested, you could be paying up to $8,000 to your advisor on day one.

-These payments are possible as investors contract to pay the charges of the complete term, regardless of how long they remain invested.
+These commissions are made possible as investors are obliged to pay the charges of the complete term, regardless of how long they remain invested.
 Not completing the term means unpaid charges become payable as an exit fee, so closure after 5 years of the 10 year option results in a 5% penalty (5 years x 1%).

 Large advisor payments at the start of the contract can have a detrimental effect on investments longer term.
-Advisors can take little interest in future results and the investor also can't be sure if the product purchased was in their best interests.
+Advisors often take little interest in future results, leaving investors unsure if the product was recommended in their best interests.
 In 2012, this method of advisor remuneration was banned in the UK, and while some jurisdictions are implementing commission limits, much of the world is still far behind.

-To understand more about bonds, if they are right for you and how to use them effectively with full flexibility, contact us today and you'll get the advice you need.
+To understand more about offshore bonds, how to use them effectively and if you actually need one, contact us today and you'll get the expert advice you need.